Seeing error code 229 on your Lennox® furnace?

 It’s best to allow a professional like one from Comfortech Service Experts in Jackson finish repairing or replacing this part.
-Our technicians are NATE certified, which means they’re well-prepared to fix a furnace error like this one.
+Our technicians are ACE certified, which means they’re well-prepared to fix a furnace error like this one.

 We want you to be absolutely happy with our furnace repair in Jackson.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works